Power BI Classes Seattle

 The tech industry around the country has started going through some changes recently, but Seattle is poised to remain a leader in tech innovation and talent.
 Seattle still has a powerful pool of tech talent to draw on, and tech positions offer some of the highest salaries in the country.
 The Seattle area is also a magnet for tech companies, big and small.
 The Spokesman-Review recently reported that the Seattle area, especially nearby Bellevue, is second in the nation for new tech office leases as companies move into the area looking to join Seattle’s robust tech ecosystem.

 One of the potential growth sectors for the Seattle area is artificial intelligence.
 Seattle just launched the AI House incubator to offer support to AI startups and continue to develop the area’s AI workforce.
 This incubator is a collaboration between the city of Seattle, AI2 Incubator, and Ada Developers Academy.
-For data analytics workers, this will mean that knowledge of AI and data visualization tools like Power BI will strengthen one’s ability to find a Seattle-area job in the coming years.
+For data analytics workers, this will mean that knowledge of AI and data visualization tools like Power BI will strengthen their ability to find a Seattle-area job in the coming years.

 Yelp Facebook LinkedIn YouTube Twitter Instagram